extwiii/Cybersecurity-University.of.Maryland/README.md

   * Notion of perfect secrecy, and present a scheme that provably achieves this notion of security

 * Computational Secrecy and Principles of Modern Cryptography
+  * Computational security, central concept of modern cryptography
+  * Pseudorandom generator, also known as a stream cipher in practice
+  * Roof by reduction, a powerful technique for proving schemes secure

 * Private-Key Encryption
 * Message Authentication Codes
 * Number Theory